 |Visiblity:||6 miles (10 km)|

-The warm ocean currents around the island help dictate the climate and mean an absence of extreme hot or cold temperatures.
-The cooling winds that brush across the island also help to keep summer temperatures more comfortable.
+The warm ocean currents around the island help dictate the climate and mean an absence of extreme temperatures.
+The cooling winds that brush across the island also help keep summer temperatures more comfortable.
 Humidity is not usually a problem on the island, being quite stable all-year-round, with averages ranging between 67% and 72%.

 The island's weather is greatly affected by the winds which prevail in the region.
 The main wind to affect the weather on Madeira is the north east trade wind that comes down from the Portuguese coast.
 Also playing a significant role is the hot wind that occasionally blows over from North Africa.